-SDG16+ targets Key issues (See details Annex I) Guiding qu estions Insights for reflection (general) Cultural violence - beliefs and social norms issues: Lack of knowledge, appreciation and respect for other cultures and social groups; lack of conflict- management skills; individualism and selfishness; fear or lack of confidence, etc. Are there chather cultural I generating to violence?
-Ho reinforce each Is the volunt initiative goin tackle these evel ensions and w do they th other? eering ng to try to If the adaptive framework matrix is used, it seems that there are many potential entry points for voluntary initiatives aiming to evaluate how they interlink with SDG16+.
-Volunteering initiatives could be working on diverse issues, from education to human rights education, from governance to tax justice, etc. Structural violence - governance Issues: Corruption; lack of transparency in budget-setting; lack of opportunities to participate in policymaking; lack of respect for fundamental freedoms, etc. oppressive g structures th causing tensi violence?
-Ho at are ons and w exactly?
-Is ring initiative is on one or Volunteering initiatives could aim to assess how they work at various levels in a holistic way.
+SDG16+ targets Key issues (See details Annex I) Guiding questions Insights for reflection (general) Cultural violence - beliefs and social norms issues: Lack of knowledge, appreciation and respect for other cultures and social groups; lack of conflict-management skills; individualism and selfishness; fear or lack of confidence, etc. Are there challenges at the cultural level generating tensions and violence?
+How do they reinforce each other?
+Is the volunteering initiative going to try to tackle these issues?
+If the adaptive framework matrix is used, it seems that there are many potential entry points for voluntary initiatives aiming to evaluate how they interlink with SDG16+.
+Volunteering initiatives could be working on diverse issues, from education to human rights education, from governance to tax justice, etc. Structural violence - governance Issues: Corruption; lack of transparency in budget-setting; lack of opportunities to participate in policymaking; lack of respect for fundamental freedoms, etc. Are there issues linked to oppressive governance structures that are causing tensions and violence?
+How exactly?
+Is the volunteering initiative going to focus on one or more of these issues?
+Volunteering initiatives could aim to assess how they work at various levels in a holistic way.
 For example, by reflecting on how they are enabling cultural understanding in initiatives in which the main purpose might be, for example, promoting good governance and accountability.
-Are there iss oppressive ues linked to

-Structural violence - socioeconomic issues: Little public spending on social policies; no access to education; poverty; workers' rights not respected; unemployment; discrimination against women, etc. socioeconomic structures that are causing tensions and violence?
-How exactly?
-Is the volunteering initiative going to focus in one or more of these issues?
-Direct violence S exual violence; killings; harassment; human trafficking; terrorism, etc. Are there problems related to current expressions of direct violence that are escalating and need an urgent response to prevent a wider outbreak of violence?
+SDG16+ targets Key issues (See details Annex I) Guiding questions Insights for reflection (general) Structural violence - socioeconomic issues: violence - spending on social oppressive socioeconomic socioeconomic policies; no access structures that are causing tensions Volunteer initiatives that are working in economic empowerment of women, youth, and other vulnerable groups and/or developing alternative livelihood sources could also be contributing indirectly to peace.
+Direct violence Sexual violence; killings; harassment; human trafficking; terrorism, etc. • Are there problems related to current expressions of direct violence that are escalating and need an urgent response to prevent a wider outbreak of violence?
 Is the volunteering initiative going to be able to work at this level?
-Interrelated issues and actors Dynamic factors and issues How are the different issues interlinked, causing tensions, insecurity and violence?
+The safety of volunteers must be central to any endeavor.
+Adequate and periodic risk assessments must be undertaken with participation of volunteers and activists as they will hold valuable information.
+Also, volunteers should give explicit consent of their willingness to continue their work in case of escalation of violence Interrelated issues and actors Dynamic factors and issues How are the different issues interlinked, causing tensions, insecurity and violence?
 How are various actors and policy processes negatively or positively reinforcing conflict dynamics?
 How is the volunteering initiative going to engage with them?
-How are volunteers perceived and how could their identities/roles generate tension or promote constructive engagement?
+How are volunteers perceived and how could their identities/ roles generate tension or promote constructive engagement?
+Analysis of the relationships between different issues that could trigger conflict and the role volunteers play in these can change over time; so, think about how to monitor this aspect periodically.